cloudmesh-community/book/chapters/in/box.md

 recommends users not exceed 100,000 files at a time.
 Deleting a user's account also deletes all the information they own, which can be problematic for users leaving a company.
-While Box has a collections feature, the only collection supported is the 'Favorites' collection, users are not able to make their own
+While Box has a collections feature, the only collection supported is the `Favorites` collection, users are not able to make their own

 REST: